stajs/SpecFlow.NetCore/README.md

 ### Samples

-If you build the [samples](https://github.com/stajs/SpecFlow.NetCore/tree/master/samples/) solution, you should see `.feature.cs` files and an `app.config` being generated.
+If you build the [samples](https://github.com/stajs/SpecFlow.NetCore/tree/master/samples/) solution, you should see `.feature.cs` files and an `app.config` being generated for each test framework.

 ## Supported frameworks